Website Manager

 Why does Ballard Little League not pay for adult umpires?

-Little League is a leadership program to teach life lessons to boys and girls through baseball and softball.
-Just as coaches and board members get involved for the benefit of the children in our community as volunteers, officials have the same opportunity to be there for the benefit of the youth players.
-BLL goal is to make the game safe, fair and fun - in that order - and we need adults who share that goal and will always bear in mind their first responsibility is to set a great example for kids (and adult) in our community.
-It is also important to show youth players that there are adults who care about the sport and the youth players and will support them with their time freely.
+Little League is a leadership program to teach life lessons to young people through baseball and softball.
+Just as coaches and board members get involved for the benefit of the community youth as volunteers, officials have the same opportunity to be there for the benefit of the players.
+BLL's goal is to make the game safe, fair and fun - in that order - and we need adults who share that goal and will always bear in mind their first responsibility is to set a great example for kids (and adults) in our community.
+It is also important to show youth players that there are adults who care about the Little League and will support the players and program by donating their time.

 What do I need to work a game?